-One might ask that $C_i$ be given by a (complex) bidifferential operators on $M$, in which case~\eqref{eq:star_product} is \emph{local} $\ast$-product.
+One might ask that $C_i$ be given by a (complex) bidifferential operator on $M$, in which case~\eqref{eq:star_product} is said to be a \emph{local} $\ast$-product.
 This is the only case that we shall consider.
 (One should then also restrict gauge transformations.)

-Moreover, we will work in the setting of \emph{homogeneous} manifolds: assume thus that the $H$-action on $M$ (as above) is transitive.
-Then marking a point $x \in M$ yields a diffeomorphism $M \simeq H \bs H'$, invoking the stabiliser (Lie) subgroup $H' = \Stab_H(x) \sse H$---which we also suppose connected.
-If the corresponding inclusion of Lie algebras is
+Moreover, we will work in the setting of \emph{homogeneous} manifolds: assume therefore that the $H$-action on $M$ (as above) is transitive.
+Marking a point $x \in M$ yields a diffeomorphism $M \simeq H \bs H'$, invoking the stabiliser (Lie) subgroup $H' = \Stab_H(x) \sse H$, which we suppose connected.
+The corresponding inclusion of Lie algebras, i.e.,